darinz/DL/05_CNN/README.md

 **Feature Maps**: Multiple filters create different feature maps, each detecting specific patterns.

+> **Key Insight:**
+>
+> Local connectivity and weight sharing are what make CNNs so efficient for images and other spatial data.

 ### Stride and Padding

 **Stride** $`s`$: Controls the step size of the filter: